Thursday, February 6, 2025

 I have shared my life with a Scottish Terrier since I purchased my first one when I was 26 years old.
 That was over 40 years ago and it was a male I named Shaw's Angus MacDuff.
 He was a pistol and he was a challenge.
 He shared my home for 14 years, dying in my arms of cancer.
 I cried and cried when I let him go.
 Mac was the love of my life.

 In 1998 I purchased a Scottie from a breeder in my home area.
 Shaw's Roddy MacDuff was a wonder.
 He had 'the chip' - meaning that he had a natural need to perform and get applause and compete.
-I competed him in AKC Obedience Trials and for a short time - life 3 days - he was the number one Obedience Dog in the State.
+I competed him in AKC Obedience Trials and for a short time - like 3 days - he was the number one Obedience Dog in the State.
 That was remarkable.
 The Scottish Terrier is not known for Obedience stuff.
 In fact, my Dad once told me that I would never be able to train 'that dog' in Obedience without taking a two-by-four to its head (and I am not sure he was kidding).
 Later, when he saw how amazing Roddy was in the Ring, he did a total Dad and took credit for it.
 "I taught my girl everything she knows and look what she did with that dog!".
 If Roddy didn't win, he would threaten to report the judge to the AKC.

 I lost Roddy at the age of 8.
 In 2006 he died of Lymphoma and it broke my heart.
 He was more than my companion; he was my partner in the ring and the grief was so deep.